 He has even chaired a meeting of the Learning Disability Partnership Board.

 “I have seen a marked difference in Russell in the years since he started working with VoiceAbility.
 He has improved concentration and comprehension of his job role.
 He has increased confidence and takes huge pride in his work.
-One of his favourite says is “We’ve done that job”.
+One of his favourite sayings is, “We’ve done that job”.
 What helps him is the structure of the job and the fact that we plan things out months in advance.”